microapidev/stockTicker-api/README.md

 # stockTicker-api
-An api to monitor the stock market, and reflect current market prices.
+A microservice to monitor the stock market, and reflect current market prices.